 In forming the new council, the board members discussed not only the need for greater art exposure and opportunities for young people in the community but also the desire to see Steelville be revitalized as an Ozark artistic Mecca.

-The SAC has created a special endowment fund in which to provide long-term sustainability and growth for both the Evans House arts center facility and the various arts-related programs and events being planned for 2011 and beyond.
+STARCO has created a special endowment fund in which to provide long-term sustainability and growth for both the Evans House arts center facility and the various arts-related programs and events being planned.
 A long-term-marketing budget will be used to raise awareness of the arts council and its programs outside the mid-Missouri region, and drive participation in the council’s multiple arts initiatives.

 “It’s not that a few of us got together and formed a council just to put on an art show or a play.
 We intended for this arts council to be very proactive in developing new and creative ways to market Steelville as an art destination in Missouri,” Perkins concluded.
 “We want to have the most vibrant, active arts council not just in our area but in the entire state.”